Health Insurance in Iceland

 Iceland operates a universal healthcare system, primarily paid for through taxation, that all residents gain access to after six months of occupation.
 Standards within these medical facilities are considered excellent.

 Until this six-month threshold is reached, alternative solutions for healthcare must be sought.
-For this reason, both tourists and expats are strongly encouraged to invest in an international health insurance policy before travel.
+For this reason, both tourists and expats are strongly encouraged to invest in international health insurance or an expat travel insurance policy before departing.

 Iceland Currency